tmpfs/linkdown/lib/linkdown.md

 * `listDescription: --desc, --description`: Include meta description.
 * `sort: --sort [field]`: Sort nodes on the given field.
 * `pluck: --pluck [path...]`: Pluck the child nodes of the given path.
+* `suppressRoot: --suppress-root`: Do not print the root of the tree.

 #### Output